afruizh/TreeEyed/docs/source/index.rst

 ==================
 Features
 ==================
-This plugins seeks to integrate existing and custom AI models for tree monitoring (semantic segmentation, instance segmentation, and object detection) in **RGB imagery**.
+This plugins seeks to integrate existing and custom AI models for tree monitoring (semantic segmentation, instance segmentation, and object detection) in **high resolution RGB imagery**.

 Apart from the model handling this plugin facilitates the integration with QGIS layers for image extraction and post-processing.
 Additional features for dataset creation and validation in COCO format are available.